j4mie/micromodels/README.md

 #### ModelCollectionField

 Use this field when your source data dictionary contains a list of dictionaries.
+It takes a single required argument, which is the name of the nested class that each item in the list should be converted to.
 For example:

     some_data = {
         'list': [